 To tell the story of the Native American cultures of the Southwest through their arts is a daunting task.
 Yet, in the Millicent Rogers Museum collection is a representative body of work from the prehistoric to the present that broadly encompasses the rich and diverse heritages of Native American cultures in the region.

-The items in the museum's collection include materials from the various tribal entities in New Mexico, including the Navajos, Zunis, Pueblos, and Apaches.
+The items in the museum's collection include materials from the various tribal entities in New Mexico, including the Navajo, Zuni, Pueblo, and Apache.
 Because Northern New Mexico, and particularly Taos, served as centers of trade throughout the West, the MRM also has a remarkable collection of Plains Indian material, Mexican Indian art, and representative pieces from other Western Native American cultures.

 The examples of Native American textiles, pottery, baskets, Katsinas, and jewelry on display illustrate the use and the life of the objects in their time.

 The outside world knew fairly little about what katsinas were until Frank Waters of Taos published his nonfiction Book of the Hopi (1963), which gave readers some insight (albeit through the eyes of a non-Hopi) into the lore, language, and traditions of the Hopi people.
 Still later, the collection of katsinas assembled by the late Arizona Senator and sometime Presidential candidate Barry Goldwater brought these images into popular culture.
 This example, one of the oldest in the museum's collection, is fully articulated, with each element hand-carved and then painted by the maker.